-As Airbnb continues to focus on onboarding new hosts and new hosts begin their businesses around the website the quality has dropped.
+As Airbnb continues to focus on onboarding new hosts and new hosts begin their businesses around the website, the quality has dropped.
 New property purchases are quickly onboarded to the platform with cheap appliances, useless finishings, and silly oversights.

-Unreliable Reviews on Airbnb are an issue
+Unreliable Reviews are an Airbnb issue

-Most Airbnb hosts treat their properties as businesses and they have become speculative investments.
+Most Airbnb hosts treat their properties as businesses and have become speculative investments.
 However, guests don’t always view this as a transactional service.
 This means they forgive oversights for hosts that would never be the case for a hotel.

 Airbnb Lacks Hospitality

 With the advent of websites like FlipKey and the old guards such as vacation management companies, Airbnb can feel very impersonal.
-Most now utilize self-check-in and fail to provide local information on the area.
+Most now utilize self-check-in and fail to even provide local information on the area.

 Every Airbnb we used to visit would feature a nice book with local recommendations, but those feel few and far between now.
-As the Airbnb business continues to grow many of its hosts have become increasingly distant.
+As the Airbnb business continues to grow, many of its hosts have become increasingly distant.

 Airbnb Lacks Key Services

 There’s no concierge or local you can go to for questions when staying at an Airbnb.
-If you forget a toothbrush or need some more shampoo you’re out of luck.
+If you forget a toothbrush or need some more shampoo, you’re out of luck.

 Another two rentals failed to provide dish soap or a sponge to wash our dishes for a full kitchen.
-Next, it will be, BYOTP, bring your own toilet paper.
+Next, it will be BYOTP – bring your own toilet paper.

 Do You Need A Kitchen?

-If you’re on a short stay you’ll want to enjoy some of the local restaurants.
-While it’s nice to have a kitchen for longer stays and I love to cook with local products it’s not always necessary.
+If you’re on a short stay, you’ll want to enjoy some of the local restaurants.
+While it’s nice to have a kitchen for longer stays, and I love to cook with local products, it’s not always necessary.
 If you have plans to spend most meals dining out, a kitchen is not all that useful.

 Airbnb Ethical Issues